pfistfl/MxNet-fmnist/README.md

 # MxNet-fmnist
-Some MXNET architectures and Code for fmnist
+Testing some MXNET architectures on fmnist

 + Preprocessing
   - Mirror